Still (Mazzy Star EP)

 Still is an EP by American alternative rock band Mazzy Star, released on June 1, 2018 by the group's own independent record label, Rhymes of An Hour.
 It was their first release since the 2013 studio album Seasons of Your Day, and was issued in dedication to founding drummer Keith Mitchell, and stage manager Tom Cashen, both of whom died in 2017.
 The EP contains a mixture of both new and old material, and received generally positive reviews upon release.
 The band promoted the release with several concerts at the Sydney Opera House.
 "Quiet, the Winter Harbor" was released as its only single.
 The EP was the final Mazzy Star release issued before co-founder David Roback died on February 24, 2020.

 Composition and recording

-Still is Mazzy Star's first major release since Seasons of Your Day in 2013, which was their first studio album in almost two decades.
+Still is Mazzy Star's first major release since Seasons of Your Day in 2013, which had been their first studio album in almost two decades.
 It is also their first release since the death of founding drummer Keith Mitchell in 2017.
 The EP contains a mix of both new and older material: "Quiet, the Winter Harbor" was first performed live by the band during a concert in London in 2000, while "That Way Again" has been performed live since 1994.
 It also contains an alternate version of "So Tonight That I Might See", the title track to the band's 1993 studio album.